mykyta-kravchenko98/Kurama/README.md

 The supported protocol is currently HTTP/HTTPS.
 A scenario declares a target, weighted request operations, a traffic profile and bounded value stores.
-Authentication and Secret references are planned; secret values will never be stored directly in the custom resource.
+Kurama rejects literal values in known credential-bearing headers as a guardrail against accidentally storing common credentials in a `TrafficScenario`.
+Arbitrary scenario fields, including request paths, bodies and custom headers, may still contain sensitive strings and must not be used for credentials.
+Supported authentication will use Kubernetes Secret references without storing secret values directly in the custom resource.

 ## Implementation status and roadmap